-Students get to share and write those memories and goodbye messages to their peers on stars.
+Studentcanto share and write those memories and goodbye messages to their peers on stars.
 They build and strengthen relationships and good feelings this way.
-Completing the activity strengthens writing and spelling skills.
-Most of all, end of the year goodbye stars make a wonderful keepsake.
+Completing the activity enhances writing and spelling skills.
+Most of all, goodbye stars make a wonderful keepsake at the end of the year.

 Start by creating a tracer of a large star.
 The stars I use are approximately 12″ in diameter.
 Use the tracer to trace a class set of stars with a pencil.
 Cut out each star and write the names of each student in the center of each star.
 Don’t forget to create one for yourself and any other teachers in the classroom.